 My career and life goals are to preserve nature for future generations of all life on Earth.

-- Nature is an asset held in trust for current and future generations of all life, with priority on preservation not on use.
+I treat nature as held in trust for current and future generations of all life, with priority on preservation not on use.

-- Democratic governments are empowered by the sovereign public to preserve nature and regulate its use as a trust for the broad public.
+I see democratic governments as empowered by the sovereign public to preserve nature and regulate its use as a permanent trust.